When is the next Jan 6 insurrection committee hearing?

 The next hearing will reportedly focus on Mr Trump and his allies’ roles in luring thousands of supporters to the nation’s capital in time to take part in the riot itself, intended to stop a joint-session of Congress certifying the results state-by-state, a formality the president had demanded his deputy, Mike Pence, attempt to subvert.

-Next Tuesday’s session will be another daytime meeting, meaning Bennie Thompson’s House committee will still host at least one more public hearing after next Tuesday’s, the panel’s lawmakers having committed to holding their final hearing during prime-time to allow more Americans to watch.
+Tuesday’s session will be another daytime meeting, meaning Bennie Thompson’s House committee will still host at least one more, the panel’s lawmakers having committed to holding their final hearing during prime-time to allow more Americans to watch.

-Overall, the hearings have so far sought to outline how Mr Trump pushed the conspiracy theory that Joe Biden’s victory at the polls had been achieved by fraud, knowing it to be untrue and conspired with associates to try to overturn the outcome in violation of federal laws.
+Overall, the sessions have so far sought to outline how Mr Trump pushed the conspiracy theory that Joe Biden’s victory at the polls had been achieved by fraud, that he had known it to be untrue and had conspired with associates to try to overturn the outcome in violation of federal laws.

 “We want to paint a picture as clear as possible as to what occurred,” Mr Thompson told reporters last month before the proceedings got underway.